pwlin/cr-updater/README.md

 # cr-updater
-This script will download and unpack the latest Chromium continuous build for Windows, Linux and Mac.
+This script will download and unpack the latest [Chromium continuous build](https://storage.googleapis.com/chromium-browser-continuous/index.html) for Windows, Linux and Mac.

 #For Linux
+You need `curl` and `unzip` installed:

+    sudo apt-get -y install --no-install-recommends curl unzip

 Locally run:

     php updater.php